KarMiles/polish-girl-painting/README.md

 - verbose_name - allows to alter label accompanying a form field.
 - verbose_name_plural - allows to alter plural for a field, represented in Admin page.
 - `__str__(self)` -  allows to return an object converted into a string which can be used for the admin page and other purposes.
-- reverse_lazy - is an implementation of the reverse URL resolver, unlike the traditional reverse function, reverse_lazy won't execute until the value is needed.
+- reverse_lazy - is an implementation of the reverse URL resolver, unlike the tradditional reverse function, reverse_lazy won't execute until the value is needed.
 It is useful because it prevents 'Reverse Not Found' exceptions when working with URLs that may not be immediately known, which - in this project - is the case in CreatePost class.

 ___
 ## 1.iv.
 Skeleton <a name='skeleton'></a>

 Layout of the interface, navigation and information design for different screen sizes were planned with utilization of wireframes created in Balsamiq.

 Minor changes were applied since drafting the wireframes created in the beginning of the project.
-E.g. some elements were centered rather than justified as this suited better to the art-centric representation of the art pieces.
+E.g. some elements were centred rather than justified as this suited better to the art-centric representation of the art pieces.

 <details>
 <summary>Wireframe: Home page</summary>